 Data centres need to be simpler to manage, more efficient and optimised for both applications and operations – more software-driven, with faster deployments and an overall infrastructure designed for business needs.
 Choosing the right infrastructure is paramount and you have a variety of approaches.

 Converged systems are simple to manage, integrated, scalable and purpose-built typically for a specific workload.
 Hyperconverged systems are simple and scalable also – built for virtualised workloads.
 But both converged and hyperconverged systems are fixed.
 Composable systems are also simple to manage, but are dynamic and can flex a fluid pool of infrastructure resources to meet any workload SLA.

 ESG Report Video: Transforming the Enterprise with a Dynamic IT Infrastructure

 Picture the infrastructure of the future.
 You're overhauling the engine while the car is not only moving but accelerating and changing lanes.
-Learn how IT service delivery can be streamlined and optimized through a more dynamic infrastructure.
+Learn how IT service delivery can be streamlined and optimised through a more dynamic infrastructure.

 Integrated Systems Your Way Today